RnbWd/chronic-seed/README.md

 Then open public/index.html in your local browser (or pipe up a dev server)

-To watch files and rebuild incrementally (`livereload` is more efficient this way, just need to add additional livereload.listen() somewhere called once..)
+To watch files and rebuild incrementally (`livereload` is more efficient this way, just need to add additional `livereload.listen()` somewhere..)

 ```bash
 $ node build html scss bundle -w